NiklasJonsson/gfx/README.md

 * ESC to pause/resume.

 Rendering controls:
-* O to switch between wireframe and opaque for models
-* P to render the bounding box of an object
+* R to reload all shaders

 Renders:
 Box